burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 requires (parameter list) { requirements }
 ```

-All the compiler does with requirements is check whether they form valid C++ code or not.
+All the compiler does with requirements is check whether they form valid C++ code.
 The concept defined via [requires](https://en.cppreference.com/w/cpp/keyword/requires) can have one of the following types:

 * **I. A Simple Requirement.**
 Example of creating a concept using *requires* (type-4).